-We didn't think things could get much better than 2017's Horizon Zero Dawn, Call of Duty: WW2, The Last Guardian and Prey, but that was just the start.
+We didn't think things could get much better than 2017's Horizon Zero Dawn, Call of Duty: WW2, The Last Guardian and Assassin's Creed: Origins, but that was just the start.
 2018 promises even more - check out our most anticipated games to find out what's on the way.

 We've played each and every game in this round-up, and have reviewed all of them to help you decide whether they're your cup of tea.
 We've got everything from solo adventure games to huge online open worlds, as well as fighting games, shooting games, racing games and more.